Policies and Procedures

 1. Safer Recruitment:

-Kids’ Corner Limited is committed to ensuring that all staff, volunteers, and visitors to the setting are appropriately checked and supervised to maintain the safety and security of our children.
+Kids’ Corner is committed to ensuring that all staff, volunteers, and visitors to the setting are appropriately checked and supervised to maintain the safety and security of our children.

-Designated Safeguarding Lead Officer (DSLO) is: All Management at Kids’ Corner Limited
+Designated Safeguarding Lead Officer (DSLO) is: All Management at Kids’ Corner

 • Applicants for posts within the setting are clearly informed that the positions are exempt from the Rehabilitation of Offenders Act 1974.